Widespread cyberattack hits major European companies

 The message then went on to say how to pay the ransom in Bitcoin.

-In Copenhagen, global shipping firm Shipping company A.P.
-Moller-Maersk said it had suffered a computer system outage caused by a cyber attack, although it was not immediately clear if it was connected.
+Global shipping firm Shipping company A.P.
+Moller-Maersk in Copenhagen said it had suffered a computer system outage also caused by a cyberattack.

-The number of companies and agencies reportedly affected by the ransomware campaign Tuesday was piling up fast, and the electronic rampage appeared to be rapidly snowballing into a real-world crisis.

-Russia's Rosneft, one of the world's biggest producers of crude oil by volume, said that the company narrowly avoided major damage.
+Russia's Rosneft, one of the world's biggest producers of crude oil by volume, said that the company narrowly avoided a major crisis.

 "The hacking attack could have led to serious consequences but neither the oil production nor the processing has been affected thanks to the fact that the company has switched to a reserve control system," the company said.

-There's very little information about what might be behind the disruption at each specific company, but cybersecurity experts rapidly zeroed in on a form of ransomware.

-"A massive ransomware campaign is currently unfolding worldwide," said Romanian cybersecurity company Bitdefender.

-Russian metals giant Evraz said its IT systems had been affected too, Russia's RIA news agency reported.
+Russian metals giant Evraz said its IT systems had been affected as well, Russia's RIA news agency reported.

-In Ukraine, Yevhen Dykhne, director of Boryspil Airport, said it had been hit by a cyberattack.
+In Ukraine, Yevhen Dykhne, director of Boryspil International Airport, east of Kiev, said it had been hit by a cyberattack.

-"In connection with the irregular situation, some flight delays are possible," Dykhne said in a post on Facebook.
+"In connection with the irregular situation, some flight delays are possible," Dykhne said on Facebook.